Wodka through the agesFriday, 26th June 2020 ◆ An 'n' also holds the past (6) ◆ Comments (2)

 The idea is born

-Me and friends used to play a 4-player trick taking card game called Tichu.
+Starting in July 2010, me and friends used to play a 4-player trick taking card game called Tichu.
+When explaining the concept to me, Tann called it "Asian bridge".
 The scoring of Tichu requires going through and counting cards in the tricks each player has won, which is fiddly and often irrelevant.
 Tann thought he could make some improvements on the design, and proposed some radical changes:

 - You get 1 point whenever you go out

 - Tichu/Grand Tichu is worth an extra 2/4 points

 - No points for cards in tricks you have won

 Tichu has four special cards in it: the phoenix, the dragon, the dog and the one.